vickymahfudy/draft_curri/README.md

 # Welcome to Software Engineering in RevoU!

-Here you can access all the modules you will need for the next **24 weeks** with the following details:
+Here you can access all the modules you will need for the next **24 weeks** with the following timeline:

 | **Module**                        | **Week** | **Topic**                                                     |
 |-----------------------------------|----------|---------------------------------------------------------------|